-The module of Clinical Nursing Critical Care is structured in 28 hours of frontal teaching, divided into lessons of 3, 4 or 5 hours according to the academic calendar.
+The module of Clinical Nursing Critical Care is structured in 28 hours of frontal teaching, divided into lessons of 2, 3 or 4 hours according to the academic calendar.
 Frontal teaching includes theoretical lessons and additional seminars on the topics covered.

-The module of Pharmachology consists of 28 hours of frontal instruction, divided into lessons of 4 hours according to the academic calendar.
+The module of Pharmachology is structured in 28 hours of frontal instruction, divided into lessons of 2 or 3 hours according to the academic calendar.
 Frontal instructions includes theoretical lessons and additional seminars on the topics covered.